jedelman8/nxos-ansible/README.md

 # UPDATE 10/10/16

 The modules in this repo are officially deprecated.
-Going forward, you should use all modules that are in Ansible core - all of them have been migrated such that when you install Ansible 2.2, you get the modules automatically!
+Going forward, you should use all modules that are in Ansible [core](https://github.com/ansible/ansible-modules-core/tree/devel/network/nxos) - all of them have been migrated such that when you install Ansible 2.2, you get the modules automatically!

-The `README` can still be used for guidance.
+This `README.md` can still be used for guidance.

 ### Network Automation with Ansible and Cisco Nexus Switches